Parply/profile-wordcloud/README.md

 - `WIDTH` 	Width to set image.
 Defaults to `"100%"`

 - `CMAP` 		Colourmap to use for colouring words.
-Uses [matplotlibs colormaps](https://matplotlib.org/3.3.1/tutorials/colors/colormaps.html).
+Uses [matplotlib's colormaps](https://matplotlib.org/3.3.1/tutorials/colors/colormaps.html).
 Defaults to `"hsv"`

 - `AUTHOR` 	Name of the author committing to the readme.
 Defaults to `wordcloud bot`